chung-v/annual-leave-tracker-api/README.md

 ## R3 List and explain the third-party services, packages and dependencies used in this app.

+- **bcrypt==4.2.0:** Hashes passwords using the bcrypt algorithm, enhancing security by making it computationally expensive to reverse the hashes.

+- **click==8.1.7:** Creates CLI that Flask utilises for its command-line utility, simplifying the execution of server commands and task management for developers.

-**Flask==3.0.3:** Flask is a lightweight WSGI web application framework that simplifies routing and templating, making it ideal for efficiently building and managing the API.
+- **Flask==3.0.3:** Flask is a lightweight WSGI web application framework that simplifies routing and templating, making it ideal for efficiently building and managing the API.

-**Flask-SQLAlchemy==3.1.1:** Integrates SQLAlchemy with Flask, providing a Pythonic ORM layer that simplifies database interactions and management of relational databases.

-**Flask-JWT-Extended==4.6.0:** Enables JWT support in Flask applications, facilitating secure user authentication and protecting API endpoints by requiring valid tokens for access.

-**Flask-Bcrypt==1.0.1:** Adds bcrypt hashing to the Flask app, enhancing password security by enabling the hashing and verification of passwords to protect user credentials from unauthorized access.
+- **Flask-Bcrypt==1.0.1:** Adds bcrypt hashing to the Flask app, enhancing password security by enabling the hashing and verification of passwords to protect user credentials from unauthorised access.

+- **Flask-JWT-Extended==4.6.0:** Enables JWT support in Flask applications, facilitating secure user authentication and protecting API endpoints by requiring valid tokens for access.

-**flask-marshmallow==1.2.1:** Marshmallow is an object serialisation/deserialisation library that integrates with Flask to validate and convert complex data types, essential for managing API request and response formats.
+- **flask-marshmallow==1.2.1:** Marshmallow is an object serialisation/deserialisation library that integrates with Flask to validate and convert complex data types, essential for managing API request and response formats.

+- **Flask-SQLAlchemy==3.1.1:** Integrates SQLAlchemy with Flask, providing a Pythonic ORM layer that simplifies database interactions and management of relational databases.

+- **greenlet==3.0.3:** Enables lightweight concurrency in Python by managing multiple threads of execution (greenlets), improving performance for I/O-bound applications like web servers.

+- **itsdangerous==2.2.0:** Safely signs data to ensure its integrity, and Flask uses it to securely manage sessions and cookies, protecting against tampering.

+- **Jinja2==3.1.4:** This is the templating engine for Python that Flask utilises to render HTML pages.
+While your API may not heavily rely on this for rendering, it is essential for any HTML responses or templates.

+- **MarkupSafe==2.1.5:** Escapes text to prevent injection attacks and is utilised by Jinja2 to ensure that data rendered in templates is safeguarded against XSS (Cross-Site Scripting) vulnerabilities.

+- **marshmallow==3.21.3:** Core serialisation/deserialisation library that provides the framework for converting complex data types into JSON-compatible formats and vice versa.

-**marshmallow-sqlalchemy==1.1.0:** Extends Marshmallow to seamlessly integrate with SQLAlchemy models, simplifying the serialisation and deserialisation of database models to JSON and vice versa, thus streamlining data preparation for API responses.
+- **marshmallow-sqlalchemy==1.1.0:** Extends Marshmallow to seamlessly integrate with SQLAlchemy models, simplifying the serialisation and deserialisation of database models to JSON and vice versa, thus streamlining data preparation for API responses.

+- **packaging==24.1:** Manages Python packages and versions, making it essential for ensuring compatibility and handling package dependencies.

-**psycopg2-binary==2.9.9:** Psycopg2 is the PostgreSQL adapter for Python.
+- **psycopg2-binary==2.9.9:** Psycopg2 is the PostgreSQL adapter for Python.
 The -binary version is a self-contained package that simplifies the installation and use of PostgreSQL with Flask applications, enabling seamless database connectivity and operations.

-**Werkzeug==3.0.3:** Werkzeug is a comprehensive WSGI web application library that serves as Flask's underlying toolkit, offering utilities and middleware components for effective request handling, debugging, and routing.

-**greenlet==3.0.3:** Enables lightweight concurrency in Python by managing multiple threads of execution (greenlets), improving performance for I/O-bound applications like web servers.

-**itsdangerous==2.2.0:** Safely signs data to ensure its integrity, and Flask uses it to securely manage sessions and cookies, protecting against tampering.

-**Jinja2==3.1.4:** This is the templating engine for Python that Flask utilises to render HTML pages.
-While your API may not heavily rely on this for rendering, it is essential for any HTML responses or templates.

-**MarkupSafe==2.1.5:** Escapes text to prevent injection attacks and is utilized by Jinja2 to ensure that data rendered in templates is safeguarded against XSS (Cross-Site Scripting) vulnerabilities.

-**bcrypt==4.2.0:** Hashes passwords using the bcrypt algorithm, enhancing security by making it computationally expensive to reverse the hashes.

-**click==8.1.7:** Creates CLI that Flask utilizes for its command-line utility, simplifying the execution of server commands and task management for developers.

-**packaging==24.1:** Manages Python packages and versions, making it essential for ensuring compatibility and handling package dependencies.

-**python-dotenv==1.0.1:** Manages environment variables through an .env file, allowing easy configuration of settings such as database URLs and API keys without hardcoding sensitive information.
+- **python-dotenv==1.0.1:** Manages environment variables through an .env file, allowing easy configuration of settings such as database URLs and API keys without hardcoding sensitive information.

-**marshmallow==3.21.3:** Core serialisation/deserialisation library that provides the framework for converting complex data types into JSON-compatible formats and vice versa.
+- **SQLAlchemy==2.0.32:** SQL toolkit and ORM library for Python, enabling efficient database interaction and management in the application.
+-

-**typing_extensions==4.12.2:** Backports new type system features to be used in older Python versions.
+- **typing_extensions==4.12.2:** Backports new type system features to be used in older Python versions.

+- **Werkzeug==3.0.3:** Werkzeug is a comprehensive WSGI web application library that serves as Flask's underlying toolkit, offering utilities and middleware components for effective request handling, debugging, and routing.

 ## R4 Explain the benefits and drawbacks of this app’s underlying database system.
 PostgreSQL is chosen as the database system for this API.